DIPlib/diplib/src/documentation/features.md

 There is one value per image dimension.
 If the image has a known pixel size, the values represent the distances of the center of mass to the lower image edge along each dimension.

-Identical to feature "Center" but using the grey-value image as weighting.
+Identical to feature \ref binary_moments_Center but using the grey-value image as weighting.

 \subsection grey_moments_GreyMu GreyMu
 Elements of the inertia tensor of the grey-weighted object, which is composed of second order